Financial-Times/dotcom-page-kit/packages/dotcom-ui-shell/README.md

 The dotcom-ui-shell can be loosely defined as encompassing the parts of the webpage that you cannot see, including any elements which are embedded in the document `<head>`, and some core branding decisions.

-### Core branding

-Core branding encompases the shared elements which together generate the look and feel of an ft.com page, they are both intrinsic to our brand and required by every page.
-Core branding includes favicons, fonts, and background colour.

 ### HTML skeleton

 The shell contains a HTML document structure which wraps application HTML.
 It defines the `<html>`, `<head>`, and `<body>` elements and sets some default page attributes which are common across user-facing applications.
 Metadata, stylesheets, [feature flags] and [JavaScript bootstrap] elements for the page can be found in the `<head>` element.